stellagra/AutomaticFaceAnalysis/README.md

    - 213 images, 10 Japanese women, gray scale (Several images of each expression for each expresser)
    - annotations: averaged semantic ratings on 6 facial expressions by 60 Japanese viewers, 7 Posed Facial Expressions (6 basic facial expressions + 1 neutral)
    - reference: "Coding Facial Expressions with Gabor Wavelets," Lyons, Michael J., Miyuki Kamachi, and Jiro Gyoba, 1998
-   - 📧 available: upon request for academics
+   - ✅ available: free to download
 - [RAVDESS](https://zenodo.org/record/1188976#.ZCPaFC8Robx) (2018):
   - The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)
   - 7356 recordings were each rated 10 times on emotional validity, intensity, and genuineness.
 Ratings were provided by 247 individuals